-Brown's team announced on Monday (Sept.
-14) that he's made strides in his recovery.
-Despite being hospitalized still, Brown isn't expected to require more surgeries.
+Brown's team announced on Sept.
+14 that he'd made strides in his recovery.
+Despite being hospitalized still, Brown wasn't expected to require more surgeries.

 "Blanco, his family and his friends wish to express that they have been humbled and deeply touched by the outpouring of love from all over the world," reads a press release.
 "They would like to thank everyone for their support and ask for continued prayers for Blanco during this time."

 Before crossing over into country, the singer, songwriter and producer worked with Chris Brown, Pitbull, Fergie and other popular acts.

 In addition to "The Git Up," the second biggest Tiktok country dance craze aside from Lil Nas X's "Old Town Road," Brown's career so far has included team-ups with Diplo and Thomas Wesley ("Do Si Do"), Ciara (a "The Git Up" remix) and the country group Parmalee ("Just the Way").

 The original version of "The Git Up," a showpiece of Brown's "trailer trap" sound, reached No. 1 on the Billboard Hot Country Songs chart in 2019.